SalishSeaCast/docs/code-notes/salishsea-nemo/simple-domain.rst

     cd NEMO-code/NEMOGCM/CONFIG
     ./makenemo -n SalishSea2D -m salish -j8

-This configuration has been added to the :kbd:`NEMO-code` repository.
+Note: This configuration has been added to the :kbd:`NEMO-code` repository.

 Bathymetry